Phytosanitary import restrictions

 Products containing micro-organisms

-You may need a permit to import products containing micro-organisms, for instance products used for enhancing compost processes or biological activity in soil.
-For more information, please contact the Regulations Unit at the Swedish Board of Agriculture.
+Be aware of products containing micro-organisms, for instance products used for enhancing compost processes or biological activity in soil.
+If you intend to import such products, you need to ensure that they do not contain any organisms that can cause disease or other harm to plants.
+For more information, please contact the Plant Regulations Unit at the Swedish Board of Agriculture.

 You may also need to register the product with the Swedish Chemical Agency.
 Please contact them for more information.